-Victim (s)- Young person

-Offender (s)

-Lagations (a)

-Locations (s)

-Theme (s)

-These are places that children gravitate towards, e.g. hotels, eateries,

-shopping venues, particular transport hubs, addresses, children's

-care homes and youth
+Victim (s)- Young person Offender (s) Locations (s) Theme (s) These are places that children gravitate towards, e.g. hotels, eateries, shopping venues, particular transport hubs, addresses, children's they travelling to these venues, is the venue a 'go-to' place for shopping venues, particular transport hubs, addresses, children's care homes and youth clubs.

-clubs.
 What times are they attending these locations, how are

-they travelling to these venues, is the venue a 'go-to' place for

-when the child has experienced a missing episode?